visol/ext-cloudinary/README.md

 Web Hook
 --------

-Whenever uploading or editing a file through the Cloudinary Manager you can configure an URL as a web hook to be called to invalidate the cache in TYPO3.
-This is highly recommended to keep the data consistent between Cloudinary and TYPO3.
+Whenever uploading or editing a file in the cloudinary library, you can configure in the cloudinary settings a URL to be called as a web hook.
+This is recommended to keep the data consistent between Cloudinary and TYPO3.
+When overridding or moving a file across folders, cloudinary will inform TYPO3 that something has changed.

+It will basically:

+* invalidate the processed files
+* invalidate the page cache where the the file is involved.

 ```shell script
 https://domain.tld/?type=1573555440
 ```

-**Beware**: Do not rename, move or delete files in the Cloudinary Media Library.
-TYPO3 will not know about the change.
-We may need to implement a web hook.
-For now, it is necessary to perform these action in the File module in the Backend.
+This, however, will not work out of the box and requires some manual configuration.
+Refer to the file ext:cloudinary/Configuration/TypoScript/setup.typoscript where we define a custom type.
+This is an example TypoScript file.
+Make sure that the file is loaded, and that you have defined a storage UID.
+Your system may contain multiple Cloudinary storages, and each web hook must refer to its own Cloudinary storage.
+Eventually you will end up having as many config as you have cloudinary storage.

 Source of inspiration
 ---------------------